Skip to content

 Read this carefully

 SE tax is separate from federal income tax.
 Half the SE tax (OASDI + Medicare; not the additional Medicare) is deductible against AGI.
 State tax is not modeled.
-Talk to a partner.
+Review your SE tax plan.